Economy of Portugal: Graduate unemployment

 In 2008, about 8% of the people with a degree were unemployed, and a much larger proportion was underemployed.
 This was directly correlated with a general lack of employability and a student's under-preparation for the workplace that was seen among many courses in a number of fields that were offered by certain higher education institutions or departments.
 The implementation of the Bologna process and other educational reforms, such as the compulsory closing of a number of courses, departments, colleges and private universities after 2005 due to a lack of academic rigour and low teaching standards, was a completely new approach to tackle the problem.

-In 2007 some major private universities were investigated by state agencies and two were immediately closed.
-Additionally, a number of degrees of the public system were also discontinued due to lack of quality, low demand from potential students or scarce interest from potential employers in these fields.
-Secondary and post-secondary non-higher education (intermediate education—ensino médio) that consists of technical and vocational education has been redeveloped since 2007 through the governmental policies of the XVII Governo Constitucional (headed by Prime-Minister José Sócrates).

-As of March 2014, the graduate unemployment (between 15 and 24 years old) rate is over 35.4%, which represents an increase when comparing to January and February 2014.
-57% of the Portuguese youth are planning to emigrate to other countries due to the current (and seemingly the future) fragile state of the economy.
+Since then, working population with a college degree has seen a constant increase, up 33.7% by 2024, still the 8th worst in the EU, while young working population (between the ages of 25 and 34 years old) with a college degree reached 43% in 2024, basically on pair with the EU's average, but with household costs and public funding systems still diverging from other members of the community.